8xFF/atm0s-media-server/docs/contributor-guide/features/authentication.md

-# Authentication and Multi Tenancy
+# Authentication

-We can extend with custom authentication by implement `SessionTokenSigner` trait.
+We can extend with custom authentication by implementing the `SessionTokenSigner` trait.

 ```rust
 pub trait SessionTokenSigner {